Free everyday banking

 Enjoy transaction fee free banking with our Clear Current Account.
 With a Bank of Ireland UK Clear Current Account the following services are FREE of charge, no matter how many times you use them:

-- Lodging and withdrawing cash in branches
+- Paying in and withdrawing cash in branches

 - Making debit card payments in pounds – online, on the phone and in shops